mijuanmontalvo/GoldenBites/README.md

 Contributions are welcome.
 If you have any ideas or improvements, you can fork the repository and submit a pull request, more information in [CONTRIBUTING.md](/CONTRIBUTING.md)

+## Key skills learned in DGL

+I have developed this project with HTML, CSS, PHP, JavaScript and MySQL.
+During its development, I applied the skills learned in the DIGITAL Design + Development Post Graduate Diploma- WEB program.
+The main skills learned y my reflection are detailed [here](https://github.com/mijuanmontalvo/GoldenBites/wiki/Key-skills-learned-in-DGL-courses).

 ## Personal learning objetives

 To develop this project, I have carried out a short investigation on the different data models (database) and which is the best option for this application, in the following link you can see details of this research [Personal learning objetives](https://github.com/mijuanmontalvo/GoldenBites/wiki/PERSONAL-LEARNING-OBJETIVES)